 - Milk: If you're used to putting cow's milk in your cereal or coffee, try a non-dairy milk alternative like almond milk or coconut milk (but watch out for hidden sugars!)

 Beyond the carbs:

-Some foods even have a zero GI index, since only carbohydrates can increase glucose levels in the blood.
-Protein like lean beef, skinless chicken, fish, and eggs fall in this category.
+Some foods even have a zero GI index since only carbohydrates can increase glucose levels in the blood.
+Protein-like lean beef, skinless chicken, fish, and eggs fall in this category.
 These proteins are an important part of healthy teenage diets and are crucial for a young body’s normal development.
-Absorption of iron and zinc from red meat is better than from plant food.
+The absorption of iron and zinc from red meat is better than from plant food.
 Vitamin B12, which can be only found in red meat, chicken, fish, and eggs (and does not exist in plants) is vital to the proper development of the nervous system as well.
 A good teenage anti-acne diet should get 25% of its caloric value from these proteins.
 What else does your skin totally love?
 Leafy greens like spinach, broccoli, and kale — they’re packed with vitamins and anti-inflammatory antioxidants.

 More info on food and acne.